phpDocumentor/phpDocumentor/docs/manual/new/references/phpdoc/basic-syntax.rst

 application itself know how to interpret an element.

 phpDocumentor understands and uses (almost) all types supported by phpDocumentor.
-A complete listing is provided in :doc:`tag-reference`.
+A complete listing is provided in :doc:`tags/index`.

 In addition phpDocumentor is able to understand, and link to, the annotations of Doctrine2.